|Floyd taking it easy.

 Halliburton's Benny Bob above

-the honest version and this is the way I remember the BullySon-Benny Bob fight.
+telling the honest version and this is the way I remember the BullySon-Benny Bob fight.
 I liked the late Rick Haliburton.
-He

-was good to me and I didn't forget it.
+He was good to me and I didn't forget it.
 Anyone that is good to me I like them.
-If he were alive today he would tell you the
+If he were alive today he would tell you

 Interview With Bobby & Jeanette